itsjohncs/johncs.com/site/posts/2-ergodox.rst

 .. image:: /images/ergodox_both_hands.jpg
     :alt: A picture of my built ErgoDox.

-I've been using it as my primary keyboard for about a month now and I'm very pleased.
-It performs as well as any other mechanical keyboard I've used, and there are a couple of things that make it stand out in one way or another: its efficiency and its consistent problems.
+It's been my primary keyboard for about a month now and I'm very pleased.
+It performs as well as any other mechanical keyboard I've used, and there are a couple of things that make it stand out: its efficiency and its consistent problems.

 Efficiency
 ----------